On This 3-Hour Guided Tour, You Can Expect to:

 - What if I have a dietary restriction or food allergy?

 - When making your ticket purchase online or over the phone, there is an opportunity to let us know if anyone in your party has a dietary restriction or food allergy.
-With advance notice, we will work to accommodate your needs to the best of our, and our tasting locations', abilities, but cannot guarantee substitutions for all tastings.
+We cannot make food substitutions in regard to allergies, but will do our best to point out samples that could affect allergies prior to each tasting.
+Each individual is ultimately responsible for assessing which samples they can or cannot eat.

 - Are there vegetarian options available on the tour?